wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 Follow these steps:

-1. On a web browser tab, log in to your AWS account.
+1. Open a web browser tab and log in to your AWS account.
 1. Search for the **IAM** (AWS Identity and Access Management) service and click it to open the service.
 1. In the left panel, click **Roles**, and click **Create role**.
 1. Create a trusted entity: